0Manav0/AI-threat-detect/README.md

+**TEAM MEMBERS:**
-#TEAM MEMBERS : Garach Viraj
+Garach Viraj
 Vaghasiya Jil
 Dedakiya Manav

-This project uses the publicly available AI model, which is licensed under the MIT License (see https://github.com/mahaswetaroy1/cybersecurity-threat-ai.git).
+*This project uses the publicly available AI model, which is licensed under the MIT License (see https://github.com/mahaswetaroy1/cybersecurity-threat-ai.git).
 The model was pre-trained and integrated into this project.
-All other components, features, and implementation were developed during the hackathon.
+All other components, features, and implementation were developed during the hackathon.*

 # AI-Driven Threat Detection & Prioritization